deniseleamoon/birthday-card-app/README.md

 Card Moderation
 • Users can delete a card.
 • When a card is clicked, its border will change to a golden color to highlight it as the "featured" card.

+Image Disclaimer
+The images used in the design elements of this website do not belong to me.
+They are sourced from external websites and are used solely for illustrative and demonstration purposes.
+All rights to these images remain with their respective owners.
+Please ensure that you have the necessary rights or permissions if you use similar images in your own projects.